 - The EU launched an ‘action plan on Fintech’ in 2018 that broadly sets out its approach, to be rolled out gradually.
 The areas of focus are: to encourage innovative business models; to support technological development in blockchain, artificial intelligence and cloud services; and to increase cybersecurity and protect the integrity of the financial system.

-- Digital payments are increasing in popularity, with online and mobile transactions growing by 27% year on year and contactless payments using debit cards and mobile phones growing by 138% in terms of volume of transactions in 2017 (Banking and Payments Federation Ireland - BPFI).
-The most popular digital wallets are Apple Pay, Samsung Pay and PayPal.
+- Digital payments are increasing in popularity, with online and mobile transactions growing by 12.6% year on year and contactless payments using debit cards and mobile phones growing by 59.2% in terms of volume of transactions in 2018 (Banking and Payments Federation Ireland - BPFI).
+The most popular digital wallets are Apple Pay, Google Pay, Samsung Pay and PayPal.

 - According to Visa Digital Payments Survey 2017, 78% of Irish consumers use mobile banking and about 79% have used a digital wallet such as PayPal, a card-on-file service (linked to a consumer’s online store payment details) or a mobile payment service such as Apple Pay, Android Pay or Samsung Pay.